-LIHI CRITERION & CONCLUSIONS SUMMARY & CURRENT STATUS River Flows The FERC license and Maine Department of Environmental Protection Water Quality Certificate require the applicant to maintain a prescribed water level of 235.4 feet in Messalonskee Lake during the summer months and 235.1 feet during the winter.
-The licenses require the applicant to maintain a minimum Facility Passes instantaneous flow of 15 cfs below the project and also require submittal of a flow monitoring plan for FERC approval.
-The FERC approved the applicant's Flow Monitoring Plan on 2/21/2002.
-In a letter dated August 6, 2009, the applicant reported the minimum instantaneous flow requirement had been met at the Union Gas facility during the most recent review period from August, 2008 through July, 2009.
+LIHI CRITERION & SUMMARY & CURRENT STATUS CONCLUSIONS River Flows The FERC license and Maine Department of Environmental Protection Water Quality Certificate require the Applicant to maintain a prescribed water level of 235.4 feet in Messalonskee Lake during the summer months and 235.1 feet during the winter.
+Facility Passes The licenses require the Applicant to maintain a minimum instantaneous flow of 15 cfs below the project and also require submittal of a flow monitoring plan for FERC approval.
+The FERC approved the Applicant's Flow Monitoring Plan on 2/21/2002.
+In a letter dated August 6, 2009, the Applicant reported the minimum instantaneous flow requirement had been met during the most recent review period from August, 2008 through July, 2009.
 Consultation with Dana Murch of the Maine DEP confirmed there have been no instances where the applicant has failed to maintain the minimum flow requirements and all other required elements of the plan have been met.
-DCH HICL

-LIHI CRITERION & SUMMARY & CURRENT STATUS

-CONCLUSIONS

-Water Quality Facility Passes The project received a Water Quality Certificate from the Maine Department of Environmental Protection on August 29, 1995.
+LIHI CRITERION & CONCLUSIONS SUMMARY & CURRENT STATUS Water Quality Facility Passes The project received a Water Quality Certificate from the Maine Department of Environmental Protection on August 29, 1995.
 The certificate noted that Messalonskee Stream is classified as a Class C water.
-The certificate requires the applicant to maintain a minimum flow of 15 cfs below the project to minimize the effect pf of internal cycling of phosphorous and to maintain a suitable habitat for brow trout in the tailrace of the Union dam.
-Currently, the project remains in compliance with all terms and conditions of its permits.
-This was verified in telephone discussions with Dana Murch from the Maine DEP.
+The certificate requires the Applicant to maintain a minimum flow of 15 cfs at all time from the project.
+Additionally, the project was reissued its Maine Pollutant Discharge Elimination System (MEPDES) permit (No. 0001252).
+Currently, the project remains in compliance with all terms and conditions of each permit as verified in telephone discussions with Dana Murch from the Maine DEP.